haruair/haruair.github.io/content/blog/2017/new-years-resolution.md

 +++

 I'd love to make a list.
-New year's reoslution is the one of the thing, I almost forget at the end of the year, though.
+New year's resolution is one of the things, I almost forget at the end of the year, though.
 I want to list some ideas for 2017:

 - Keep writing a blog as much as I did last year.
 But the difference is that the posts will be written by English.
 - Read more.
 When I read something, it still very slow.
 Probably I will grab Kindle again, want to spend more time with the text.
 - Do coding.
-I didn't do anything with open source in last year becuase of the translation.
+I didn't do anything with open source in last year because of the translation.
 I want to make something.

 This list is the three big things in this year.
 Will see what I can achieve at